10 Best Wine Bars in Santa Barbara: Sit and Sip Awhile

 Here in Santa Barbara we may not have any champagne bars and we may not have any piano bars but what we do have... well, we have wine bars.
 Excellent bars that pour (area) wine by the glass that you'll be dreaming of long after your stay.
 Pinots, Sauvignon Blancs, Cabernets, you can try them all if you just know where to go.

 Whether you're overnighting within Santa Barbara city limits or visiting one of our beloved neighbors, this list will help you find the place that's just right for you.
 Staying in Goleta for business?
-The Mercury Lounge is where you'll want to wind down after a long workday.
+The Mercury Lounge is where you'll want to "wine" down after a long workday.

 Just be sure to make note of your favorite glasses or bottles wherever you go.
 Many area vineyards have their own tasting rooms or offer their wines for sale at local merchants.
-Take home a bottle of your favorite wine as a souvenir of your night out.
+Taking home a bottle of your favorite wine is (we think) the best souvenir!

 Yes, Sly's is a fantastic steak and seafood restaurant, but - what most people don't know - is that it's also a great place to stop in for a glass, or bottle, of wine.
 In fact, Sly's wine list has even received the Wine Spectator "Award of Excellence" for 2011 and for 2012.
 From lighthearted whites to rich, complex reds, there's something for everyone on Sly's menu.
 Great wines from Santa Barbara, Santa Ynez and France, served at the right temperature and for the right price.
 What could be better than that?
 Oh, maybe pairing your wine with an order of traditional mussels and fries, that's what!
 (8056846666)